-Average Auckland rents tipped to hit record $600/week this year: $18/week rise forecast
+Average Auckland rents tipped to hit record $600 a week this year: $18/week rise forecast

 Barfoot said the pace of Auckland rent increases slowed last year with the lowest rise recorded in the last three months of the year.

-"The average weekly price tag for a rental property in Auckland during the October to December quarter was just 2.5 per cent higher than it was during the same time last year," she said.
+"The average weekly price tag for a rental property in Auckland during the October to December quarter was just 2.5 per cent higher than it was during the same time last year.

 "This means a renter will have paid around $15 more per week in December 2019, than in December 2018."